Chimney Inspections | 3 Levels of Chimney Inspections

 - The appliance and venting system has not changed.

-- You simply need to be assured of the continued safe use of the chimney and fireplace, wood stove, or other heating system.
+- You simply need to be assured of the continued safe use of the chimney.

 Level 1 chimney inspections should be performed annually and are best scheduled at the same time as a chimney cleaning.
 The chimney inspection technician will examine the readily accessible interior and exterior parts of the chimney and chimney connection.

 Level 2 Chimney Inspection